Cooper Kupp came back better than ever, and now he’s the Super Bowl MVP

 The Los Angeles Rams’ star wide receiver had been held over and over without a flag thrown.
-Finally, he drew a holding call, but after catching a four-yard pass in the corner of the end zone — and taking a hard hit from Bell — offsetting penalties nullified the touchdown.
+Just after drawing a holding call at last, he caught a four-yard pass in the corner of the end zone — and took a hard hit from Bell — only to have offsetting penalties nullify the touchdown.

-Rattled and perhaps frustrated, he returned to the line of scrimmage, because that’s what he does, wide receivers coach Eric Yarber explained days earlier.
+Rattled and perhaps frustrated, he returned to the line of scrimmage — because that’s what he does.

-“The next play is the most important play, and he plays that like it is,” Yarber said.
+“The next play is the most important play, and he plays like it is,” Rams wide receivers coach Eric Yarber said days earlier.

-Two plays later, with the Rams on the 1-yard line, Kupp lined up outside, did a quick stutter-step to try to shake Bengals cornerback Eli Apple, then turned toward the sideline before spinning 180 degrees to catch a short pass from Matthew Stafford in the end zone.
+Two plays later, with the Rams on the 1-yard line, Kupp lined up outside, did a quick stutter step to try to shake Bengals cornerback Eli Apple, then turned toward the sideline before spinning 180 degrees to catch a short pass from Matthew Stafford in the end zone.

-Kupp — the Yakima, Wash., native who received no Division I scholarship offers out of high school and was the seventh receiver taken in the 2017 draft — capped a record-setting season in fitting fashion.
+Kupp — the Yakima, Wash., native who received no Football Bowl Subdivision scholarship offers out of high school and was the seventh receiver taken in the 2017 draft — capped a record-setting season in fitting fashion.
 He was resilient.
 Unflappable.
 Reliable.

 “That’s why we’re world champs,” Coach Sean McVay said.
 “Because our best players stepped up in the biggest moments.”

-After winning the triple crown in receiving for having the most catches, receiving yards and receiving touchdowns in the regular season, Kupp was named the Super Bowl LVI MVP after securing eight catches for 92 yards and two touchdowns in the Rams’ 23-20 victory.
+After winning the triple crown in receiving for having the most catches, receiving yards and receiving touchdowns in the regular season, Kupp was named Super Bowl LVI MVP after securing eight catches for 92 yards and two touchdowns in the Rams’ 23-20 victory.

 His final tally for the season, including the playoffs: 178 catches, 2,425 yards and 22 touchdowns.